-Il information in this guide is provided to assist teams in considering assistive technology (AT) in the development, review, and/or revision of a student's individual educational program (IEP).
+All information in this guide is provided to assist teams in considering assistive technology (AT) in the development, review, and/or revision of a student's individual educational program (IEP).
 This document provides a starting point for teams to identify potential assistive technology solutions within specific areas of the curriculum.
 This guide is not prescriptive; the IEP team must identify all necessary assistive technology devices and services for each student individually, using a framework that considers the student, the environment, and the tasks.
-This document is available for download at bit.ly/AZschoolsAT.

-he assistive technology devices listed in this document are included to provide examples of different types of assistive devices that may be required for students with disabilities to access a free and appropriate public education.
+This document is available for download at the AT webpage.
+The assistive technology devices listed in this document are included to provide examples of different types of assistive devices that may be required in order for students with disabilities to access a free and appropriate public education.
 This document does not include all assistive technology devices within each category and inclusion of a particular device does not constitute endorsement by the Arizona Department of Education.
-Additional devices may be added to the document by emailing suggestions to atinfo@azed.gov.

 Many of the items referenced in this guide are available for checkout from the Arizona Department of Education/Exceptional Student Services' AT Loan Library.
-For additional information about the AT loan program, please visit us at adeatloan.org.
+For additional information about the AT loan program, please visit the library webpage.

-The Arizona Department of Education/Exceptional Student Services wishes to thank the Georgia Department of Education for its generosity in allowing us to revise and distribute Arizona's version of their resource guide.
-(Revised August 2022)
+The Arizona Department of Education/Exceptional Student Services wishes to thank the Georgia Department of Education for its generosity in allowing us to revise and distribute Arizona's version of <a href="mailto:the-color: blue-color: blue-color